-On the spectrum of animal lovers, we tend to see a distinct division between those who favor cats over dogs.
+On the spectrum of animal lovers, we tend to see a distinct division between those who favor cats over dogs, even though we love and insure both.
 The people who prefer felines usually think of cats as independent, mildly affectionate creatures that require low maintenance, and those who prefer canines love the extroverted energy and attention their furry friend brings.
 However, for animal lovers who are interested in a happy medium between the two species, breeds of cats that act like dogs might be something to consider.

 Oftentimes, one’s pet choice says a lot about that person’s personality, yet ironically people and pets don’t always live up to their stereotypes.
 Some cats act like a dog more than they act like a cat.
 And with a simple YouTube search, you can find tons of supporting cat movies and videos showing cats swimming, playing fetch, and even obeying commands.